-Commercial in-confidence information received by the Council must not be disclosed and is to be stored in a Council's information management secure business system.
+Commercial in-confidence information received by the Council must not be disclosed unless disclosure is compelled by law.
+It is to be stored in a Council's information management secure business system.

-Councillors and Council staff are obliged to protect information, by refusing to release or discuss the following:
+Councillors and Council staff are obliged to protect information, by refusing to release or discuss the following unless compelled by law to do so: